ahmedssabir/EstBias/README.md

 ## Citation
 Please cite this dataset when used in academic or research settings.
 ```
-@article{kaukonen2025aunt,
+@inproceedings{kaukonen2025aunt,
   title={How Aunt-Like Are You?
-Exploring Gender Bias
-    in the Genderless Estonian Language: A Case Study},
+Exploring Gender Bias in the Genderless Estonian Language: A Case Study},
   author={Kaukonen, Elisabeth and Sabir, Ahmed and Sharma, Rajesh},
-  journal={arXiv preprint arXiv:2500.00000},
+  booktitle={Proceedings of the Joint 25th Nordic Conference on Computational Linguistics and 11th Baltic Conference on Human Language Technologies (NoDaLiDa/Baltic-HLT 2025)},
+  pages={296--301},
   year={2025}
+}
  }
 ```